 In treating aging as if it were a disease we make a fateful mistake in confusing immortality and eternity, for the two are not synonymous.
 In brief, immortality entails a beginning but no end, whereas eternity has no beginning or end.
 I am not invoking a fine semantic distinction so that over-educated people such as myself can remain gainfully employed.
 The difference is important and has grave practical implications.
 The quest for immortality requires a world of endless time.
 Is this a bad world?
 Yes!
 It is a world of frenetic and constant work without rest, because there is no end to or purpose of our labor.
 It is world of ceaseless and often pointless construction, deconstruction, and reconstruction.
 A world in which our births, our deaths, our very lives are reduced to artifacts of frenzied willing.
-It is world devoid of the good and the true, and filled with values of our own making.
 It is a world populated by frustrated souls in search of a perfection that will always elude them, for the goal is a projected fabrication that is itself always changing and moving, somewhat like Alice's wonderland in which you can have jam yesterday or tomorrow but never today.
 In short, it is Nietzsche's world of the will to power that has gone beyond good or evil, and therefore, a world predicated on raw power rather than love.